New Brent Cross West station passes platform tests

 “Now we’re looking forward to further elements of the station being completed so that our staff can move in and do their station-specific training, ready for the autumn opening.”

-Councillor Barry Rawlings, Leader of Barnet Council, said: “The new Brent Cross West station is fundamental to our plans to transform the local area, creating thousands of new and much-needed new housing.
+Councillor Barry Rawlings, Leader of Barnet Council, said: “The new Brent Cross West station is fundamental to our plans to transform the local area, creating thousands of new jobs and much-needed new housing.
 It’s great to see the platforms pass GTR’s safety and operational tests – another vital milestone for this ambitious project.”

-Gary Walsh, Network Rail’s East Route Director, said: “It is great to see that the new Brent Cross West station has passed GTR’s essential testing of the platforms, which will allow passenger trains to stop at the station safely.
+Gary Walsh, Network Rail’s East Midlands Route Director, said: “It is great to see that the new Brent Cross West station has passed GTR’s essential testing of the platforms, which will allow passenger trains to stop at the station safely.

 “The brand-new station is another example of the significant investment taking place on the Midland Main Line and will unlock new travel opportunities for passengers, with vital connections to destinations such as Brighton, Luton, and London St. Pancras.
 We’re looking forward to the station opening this autumn.”